jinyizh/UtahMSD-Fall2022/README.md

-Repo for MSD program @ University of Utah
+Repo for the Fall 2022 semester, MSD @ University of Utah

-Jinyi Zhou